 Schneider Electric, a service provider that contractually manage maintenance for 18 live data centers and eMaint client, learned to help increase adoption they needed to “lock down” the system for end users.
 This means specifying what information end users can enter, and how they can enter it.
 This helps ensure consistency, and keeps the system more simple for employees who may be weary of making changes, or the complexity of a CMMS.

-For information on how to begin implementing a CMMS, download eMaint’s white paper “What’s The Secret to CMMS Success?“
+For information on how to begin implementing a CMMS, check out eMaint’s white paper “What’s The Secret to CMMS Success?“